table of contents

-How will the e-apostille work?
+How will the E-Apostille work?

 Initially, the FCDO plan to issue an electronic apostille (e-apostille) for documents that are uploaded to their website containing the digital signature of a notary public on a notarial coversheet.
 There will be a clear audit trail to confirm the digital signatures are authentic and have not been tampered with.
 They will then provide instructions for the recipient to follow in order to view the e-apostille and verify it.
 Future developments will look at accepting documents from other government departments or officials directly, providing the relevant digital signature standards are met.